awslabs/python-deequ/README.md

 # PyDeequ

 PyDeequ is a Python API for [Deequ](https://github.com/awslabs/deequ), a library built on top of Apache Spark for defining "unit tests for data", which measure data quality in large datasets.
-PyDeequ is written to support usage of Deequ in Python.
+PyDeequ is written to support usage of Deequ in Python .

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) ![Coverage](https://img.shields.io/badge/coverage-90%25-green)